-As summarized on Wikipedia there is currently no general consensus on the definition of "open-standard" (en.wikipedia.org/wiki/Open standard#Specific definitions of an open standard).
+As summarized on Wikipedia there is currently no general consensus on the definition of "openstandard" (en.wikipedia.org/wiki/Open_standard#Specific_definitions_of_an_open_standard).
 Multiple entities, such as the Word Wide Web Consortium (W3C), the Free Software Foundation Europe (FSFE) and multiple governments have provided their own.
 We will therefore avoid using this term here.